KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     5. Set the `id` attribute to **"messageInput"**

-    6. Leave the `cols` and `rows` attribute values at the defaults provided.
+    6. Leave the `cols` and `rows` attributes at the default values provided.

     {% hint style='info' %}Why are we using a textarea element instead of an input element here?